daggerdagr/discz-test-scraper/README.md

 # or install spotipy in general

 rm .cache && python3 main.py
+# Script produces a log to checke the progress of the script
 # have to clear cache due to Spotipy bug re: querying artists' related artist
 ```